joemoose/dungeoneers.d20/docs/appendix-g.md

 - **ALTER**

 	Make a declarative statement affecting one creature or object you can see.
 The statement is valid for as many rounds as essence spent.
-The alteration cannot cause damage directly (use Harm), move a creature or object, or create new things or effects (use Create).
+The alteration can not cause damage directly (use Harm), move a creature or object, or create new things or effects (use Create).
 Sentient creatures and magical objects can make an attribute check to avoid being altered.

 	The maximum size or weight of the creature or object to be altered is that of the sorcerer.
 For each additional essence, you can double the size or weight altered.